-Voicefest is a youth led festival.
-It brings together young folks from diverse communities and backgrounds to share and learn from each other’s expression.
-All its events are conceived of, planned and delivered by young people – for young people with a connection to the City of Melbourne.
+Voicefest is an actively inclusive festival for all young people which centre’s young people of colour and young queer people and recognises intersectionality.
+All our events are conceived, planned, delivered and evaluated by young people – for young people with a connection to the City of Melbourne.

 With support from FREEZA funding a super-dynamic group of young people drawn from all the communities we assertively engage work on a committee to plan events elevating young people’s voices.
 In the past this has included festivals and other platforms for young people hear each other, and learn from each individual voice.